-If you are experiencing stomach problems, your consultant may recommend a gastroscopy to help identify the cause of your condition, repair problems such as bleeding ulcers or dilate strictures (narrowings in the bowel pipe).
+If you are experiencing reflux symptoms or stomach problems, your consultant may recommend a gastroscopy to help identify the cause of your condition, repair problems such as bleeding ulcers or dilate strictures (narrowings in the bowel pipe).
 A gastroscopy may also be required for the removal of polyps (abnormal tissue growths) or early-stage cancerous tumours.

 Prompt endoscopic procedures for effective stomach treatment

 If you are having a diagnostic gastroscopy, your Consultant will advise on the results following the procedure and can help you to book any consultations needed for further treatment.

 If you are experiencing issues with your stomach, have difficulty swallowing or persistent pain, the first step is to book a consultation with one of our specialists.

 A gastroscopy uses a long flexible tube (endoscope) with a small camera to get a clear view of the stomach.
 The procedure is often carried out under sedation rather than general anaesthetic, so while you won’t be asleep, you’ll be drowsy and have little awareness of what’s happening.
 Sometimes your throat is numbed with a local anaesthetic spray.

 The endoscope will be placed in the back of your mouth and you will be asked to swallow the first part of the tube.
 It will then be guided down your oesophagus and into your stomach.